Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 It is recommended that when a path object defines the original unhinted glyph outline, the `scale` parameter of the path object should be set to a value of 1/units-per-EM to achieve the effective size of 1 pixel per EM.
 This allows path data to be independent of the design unit metrics and original font format, and simplifies affine transformations applied to a glyph.
 For example, applying an affine transform with the matrix elements $sx = sy = 12$ would result in scaling the glyph to 12 pixels (or 12 units in the surface coordinate system).
 Both the `glyphOrigin` and `escapement` values are scaled identically.

 Original font glyphs that are vector outlines are designed in a deviceindependent coordinate system (design units).
-The scale of the design coordinates is determined by the EM size (defined as “units-per-EM”) – a number that represents the distance between two adjacent, non-adjusted baselines of text.
+The scale of the design coordinates is determined by the EM size (defined as â€œunits-per-EMâ€) â€“ a number that represents the distance between two adjacent, non-adjusted baselines of text.

 If a path object defines a scaled and hinted glyph outline, its `scale` parameter should be set to 1.
 Since the process of scaling and hinting of original glyph outlines is based on fitting the outline contour's control points to the pixel grid of the destination surface, applying affine transformations to a path (other than translations mapped to the pixel grid in surface coordinate system) may reduce glyph legibility and should be avoided as much as possible.